Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Conclusion

+We apply this framework to the $\imath$quantum group of type $\mathrm{AI}_n$ and determine the exact image of its cluster realization in the classical limit.
+More precisely, this image is Poisson isomorphic to a quotient algebra of Weyl group invariants.

-Thanks to the Weyl group action, we prove that it suffices to consider a single irreducible component of the rank condition for the Hamiltonian reduction.
-This significantly reduces the computational complexity of the problem.
+Using the Weyl group action, we prove that it suffices to consider a single irreducible component of the rank condition for the coisotropic reduction.
+This significantly reduces the computational complexity of the reduction problem.

-Furthermore, we show that for even $n$, the longest element of the Weyl group corresponds to a cluster DT-transformation, which provides a theta basis.
-In contrast, we prove the nonexistence of a reddening sequence for odd $n$.
-We also explicitly describe $O(\mathcal{X}_{|\mathcal{A}_4|})$ In terms of canonical functions on a twice-punctured torus.
-This allows us to show the ring of regular functions is generated by formal geodesic functions and the Casimirs.
+Furthermore, we show that, for even $n$, the longest element of the Weyl group corresponds to a cluster DT-transformation, which provides a theta basis for the associated cluster algebra.
+In contrast, for odd $n$, we prove that no reddening sequence exists.
+We also explicitly describe $\mathcal{O}(\mathcal{X}_{|\mathcal{A}_4|})$ in terms of canonical functions on a twice-punctured torus.
+This allows us to show that $\mathcal{O}(\mathcal{X}_{|\mathcal{A}_4|})$ is generated by formal geodesic functions and the Casimirs.

+Future directions for this research include the following: \begin{enumerate} \item \textit{Maximal green sequences}: The cluster DT-transformation $\omega_0$ is a maximal green sequence for $n=6,8,10$.
+Based on this evidence, we conjecture that $\omega_0$ is a maximal green sequence for all even $n$.